UBC-MDS/ds-toolbox/chapters/en/module3.md

 </opt>
 <opt text='false' correct='true'>

-"Success!
+Success!
 You're right!
-The changes (and all the associated information) are not yet on GitHub, they are only in the Git history on the local computer you are working on (i.e., your workspace on the JupyterHub or your laptop)."
+The changes (and all the associated information) are not yet on GitHub, they are only in the Git history on the local computer you are working on (i.e., your workspace on the JupyterHub or your laptop).

 </opt>
 </choice>